 “The definitive factors in determining whether someone is in good health extend significantly beyond access to care and include the conditions in their life and the conditions of their neighborhoods and communities.”— John Auerbach, Centers for Disease Control and Prevention

-Community health services almost always begin with a vision of uplifting the whole people.
-From this vision, leaders step in to help their community access better health-care.
-The process of translating this vision into reality is most often where the core vision for health-care gets lost.
+Community health programs begin with a vision of uplifting the whole people.
+However, the process of translating this vision into the “real world” is where the core vision for health-care often gets lost.

 Some “real world” health implementation challenges include:

-- Community stakeholders identify urgent health needs… only to find existing services cannot respond to emerging trends.
+- Community members identify urgent needs… but existing services are not designed to respond to these needs.